 Sybase positioned itself as “unwired enterprise” (focusing on mobile market).

 Intel positioned Centrino relative to its Pentium (since AMD was too far behind them to pitch as a competitor).

-Given these risks, its important to sell confidence, some popular ways of doing that is to have third party product testing, getting (current) customers’ testimonials, gaining endorsement from opinion leaders, serving “tough” customers, giving financial product guarantees like money back or free trial, being standard-agnostic, having experts of technology in the company and most importantly, being a leader in the space.
+Given these risks, its important to sell confidence, some popular ways of doing that is to have third-party product testing, getting (current) customers’ testimonials, gaining endorsement from opinion leaders, serving “tough” customers, giving financial product guarantees like money back or free trial, being standard-agnostic, having experts in technology in the company and most importantly, being a leader in the space.